 I will sit with the moon for awhile....

-keeping me company, with it's pale gold light....
+while keeping me company, with its gentle light....

 16th & 28th may 2012.